Voice Disorders

 Flexible Endoscope

 A flexible endoscope is a medical device used to visualize the larynx by inserting a small camera through the nose and positioning it at the back of the throat.
-It does not hurt and only takes one or two minutes to perform the test.
+It does not hurt and only takes a few minutes to perform the test.
 Your examiner will give you some numbing medication for maximum comfort.

 Rigid Endoscope